Tiny Pretty Things Ending, Explained

 The story begins with Archer’s star student, Cassie Shore (Anna Maiche), dancing on the ledge of the top of a building.
 A hooded figure appears with a white rose in their hand.
 It is evident that the two know each other.
 Cassie tries to placate this person but fails.
 She is pushed over the ledge and falls several stories down on the sidewalk.

 Although she survives, the Archer management, run by its forceful director Monique Dubois (Lauren Holly), has no choice but to find a replacement for her.
 That replacement is Neveah Stroyer (Kylie Jefferson), a dancing prodigy from California who is an outsider in every sense of the word.
 Right up to the closing scenes, the narrator of the story is Cassie, who is in a coma for the most part of the show.
-After her arrival, Neveah finds fierce rivalry at Archer along with possibilities of romance.
+After her arrival, Neveah finds fierce rivalry at Archer and possibilities of romance.

 She meets Bette Whitlaw (Casimere Jollette), the younger sister of her idol Delia Whitlaw (Tory Trowbridge); June (Daniela Norman), her roommate whose mother wants her to quit dancing and pursue regular education; Nabil (Michael Hsu Rosen), a devout Muslim from Paris who is arguably the best male dancer at the school; Oren (Barton Cowperthwaite), Nabil’s biggest rival with whom she starts a relationship; Shane (Brennan Clost), one of her closest friends who helps her mend her ties with her mother; and Caleb (Damon J. Gillespie), the latest student with whom Monique is having an affair.